 The screenshot below shows popular content in the marketing and advertising niche.
-The infographic has had 3879 views since publication in July 2014; that’s more than enough for a profitable infographic campaign.
 Also, use the titles of popular content to inspire your own infographics titles.

 Of course, the title alone is not enough.
 Promotion is key.
 I’ll discuss infographic promotion in a bit.

-How to Create a Useful and Sharable Infographic
+How to create a useful and shareable infographic

-Once you have a topic, it’s time to create a useful and infographic.
-Everyone has their own definition of “useful” content.
+Once you have a topic, it’s time to create a useful and shareable infographic.
+Everyone has their own definition of useful content.

-Making it shareable is easier, because there’s research from Buzzsumo, one of the kings of shareable content, that you can use to set benchmarks for infographic creation.
+Making it shareable is easier because there’s research that you can use to set benchmarks for infographic creation.

 Let’s get back to the question of emotions for a minute.
 People take action based on what they feel, so you have to get them to feel.

 This image from Instapage shows smiling people wearing bright colors.
 Does it really matter that these people all look happy?
 Sure it does!
 The emotions your infographic evokes will help determine how much people want to share it.